sl-001/gs-lua/readme.md

 ### Watermark

-Custom made watermarks for gamesense that show your kdr, fps, username, cheats name and velocity.
+Custom made watermarks for gamesense that show your kdr, fps, username, cheats name, velocity and current time in hours:minutes.

 [Click here to redirect to the lua](https://github.com/solohvh/gs-lua/blob/master/watermarks.lua)